giprocida/strimzi-kafka-connect/README.md

 **Issue with Shell Commands**: When creating the KafkaConnector using shell commands as suggested in the tutorial, you may encounter issues with reading database credentials.
 It is recommended to store the YAML configuration in a file and apply it using kubectl apply -f .....
 For more information, refer to this Stack Overflow post for troubleshooting [KafkaConnector not reading database credentials](https://stackoverflow.com/questions/75831703/strimzi-kafkaconnector-not-reading-database-credentials-from-secrets).

-**Issue with brokers not coming up**: Here’s an improved version of the sentence for documentation purposes:

 **Issue: Brokers Not Starting**: To resolve this, restart the `strimzi-cluster-operator` and reapply the `debezium-cluster.yaml` configuration file.